Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 ## Entry #6

+In this hands-on lab, I simulated being a Security Analyst for the mid-sized retail company, and investigated the final report for the recent data breach incident.

-The scenario of this hands-on activity is the following:
+The scenario of this entry is described as such:

-"
-You recently joined the security team as a level-one security operation center (SOC) analyst at a mid-sized retail company.
+"You recently joined the security team as a level-one security operation center (SOC) analyst at a mid-sized retail company.
 Along with its physical store locations, your company also conducts operations in e-commerce, which account for 80% of its sales.

 You are spending your first week of training becoming familiar with the company's security processes and procedures.
 Recently, the company experienced a major security incident involving a data breach of over one million users.
 Because this was a recent and major security incident, your team is working to prevent incidents like this from happening again.
 This breach happened before you began working at the company.
-You have been asked to review the final report.
+You have been asked to review the final report."

+This is my documentation of the hansds-on lab:

 "

-This is my documentation of the activity:

-"
 **_Date:_** 12/04/2024 11:40 a.m.

 **_Entry:_** 6

-**_Description:_** In this review activity, I analyzed a `final incident report` for a `data breach` that occurred at a mid-sized retail company, focusing on forced browsing attack that exposed customer `PII` and `financial information`.
+**_Description:_** I analyzed a `final incident report` for a `data breach` that occurred at the company, focusing on forced browsing attack that exposed customer `PII` and `financial information`.
 The incident resulted in approximately 50,000 affected customer records and an estimated financial impact of $100,000 in direct costs and potential revenue loss.

 _The key events and findings were:_